-These Guidelines provide a framework for the uniform application of the EPT-EEDI validation process for those ships that come under paragraph 2.5.6.3 of the EEDI Calculation Guidelines.
+These Guidelines provide a framework for the uniform application of the EPT-EEDI validation process for ships for which required auxiliary engine power is calculated under paragraph 2.2.5.7 of the EEDI Calculation Guidelines.

 3 DEFINITIONS

 3.1 Applicant means an organization, primarily a shipbuilder or a ship designer, which requests the EPT-EEDI validation in accordance with these Guidelines.